-Identified Community Health Need - Obesity Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2022 CHNA Evaluation Methods, Measurable Targets, and Other Comments events throughout the year.
-Screening programs offered by the OPP are evaluated in order to make recommendations regarding behavior changes needed to reduce health risk.
-In general, resource limitations restrict growth beyond current programs and 3.
-Continue to provide care management in support of weight loss and healthy life style choices for San Diego community members. a.
-NA NA NA Care Management Education In general, resource limitations restrict growth beyond current programs and services that specifically address obesity at this time.
-However, free, New Weigh Program classes are provided to community members through SRSMG, including sites in SDC's central region.
-The free tenweek class emphasizes nutrition education and healthy lifestyle development.
-Classes offer access to a skilled health coach or registered dietitian for continued support and accountability and are offered at various locations around SDC.
+Identified Community Health Need - Obesity Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2022 CHNA Evaluation Methods, Measurable Targets, and Other Comments Provide free education and screenings for community members that address risk factors for obesity. a.
+Coordinate and provide various health screenings, including body mass index and blood pressure screenings at community events.
+Ongoing Manager, SGH Community Relations Screenings Collaboration Initially, SGH intended to offer several classes in FY 2021, however due to COVID-19, many activities were paused or severely limited.
+In FY 2021, SGH participated in community events and provided education and health assessments for diabetes, nutrition, stroke and heart health; many of which address risk factors and interventions for obesity as well.
+Education and screenings include nutrition, and exercise education, as well as emphasis on maintaining a healthy weight and lifestyle.
+SGH also provides educational resources on risk factors for obesity and resulting chronic diseases.
+Please refer to Identified Community Health Need - Cardiovascular 1a-h and Identified Community Health Need - Diabetes 1a for details.
+Provide care management in support of weight loss and healthy lifestyle choices for San Diego community members. a.
+Not applicable (NA) NA NA Chronic Disease Care Management In FY 2021, many activities were paused or severely limited due to COVID-19.
+In general, resource limitations restrict growth beyond current programs and services provided at SGH that specifically address obesity at this time.
+However, free, New Weigh Education Program classes are provided to community members through Sharp's medical group, Sharp Rees-Stealy.
+The free ten-week class emphasizes nutrition education and healthy lifestyle development.
+Classes offer access to a skilled health coach or registered dietitian for continued support and accountability and are offered at various locations around SDC as well as online.
 To create a semi-structured food plan, participants will have the choice of using either their own foods or meal replacements.
-A free online program is also available for those unable to attend the in-person class.